-community (municipal celebrations, groceries, libraries, municipal housing offices, etc.) is a factor in activities' success.
-[14] Promoting activities through the personalized activities, children from families adapt to the needs of Give teachers more living in vulnerable invite families, and circumstances. 🖪 time to prepare
+Promoting activities through the community (municipal celebrations, groceries, libraries, municipal housing offices, etc.) is a factor in activities' success.
+[14]

+Give teachers more time to prepare personalized activities, invite families, and adapt to the needs of children from families living in vulnerable circumstances.

 Establish a school committee or network to carry out a collaborative transition plan, ensure that activities are planned jointly, make sure that activities are coordinated and diverse.
-The committee should include at least one parent to provide a parental point of view. 🔦 > See the section on working collaboratively (p.
-20).
+The committee should include at least one parent to provide a parental point of view.
+(A) > See the section on working collaboratively (p.
+20)